There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 Unfortunately, the fishermen couldn’t eat their catch of fresh fish like carp and sardines.
 Instead, they had to hand them over to the tax collector as part of their contract.

 Their catch was solely for the table of the rich people.
 So, as a trade, they could only receive inferior, processed fish as their take-home.

-You may say it was an unfair exchange!
-Indeed, yes.
+So unfair, isn’t it?
 How would you feel if you were in this situation?

 Becoming a disciple of Jesus